agile-lab-dev/witboost-collibra-data-catalog-plugin/README.md

 ## Configuring

 Configuration is handled via Spring Boot `application.yaml` file.
+It allows setting custom domain and asset types for the provisioned descriptors, as well as the set of relation types and attributes related to each asset.
 Check [Configuration](./docs/configuration.md) for more information.

 ## Running